webplatform/docs-wpd/Infrastructure/procedures/Deploying_code_changes/index.md

 For an example of a VM with two roles that doesn’t deploy a web application could be a VM with the name "'''db5-masterdb'''" which would be used as the main ("''masterdb''") database server ("''db''").
 Another example would be a VM with the name "''notes''" which installs hypothesis.

+Getting the roles of a VM:

+  salt db\* grains.get roles
+  db1-masterdb:
+    - db
+    - masterdb
+  db2:
+    - db

+Updating packages only on VMs of a given role:

+  salt db\* pkg.upgrade

 == Level ==

 The level is defined as a simple "<code>level: production</code>" line in <code>/etc/salt/grains</code>.
 That file is created when the VM boots for the first time from the salt master using.

+Getting the level that the VM knows it has would be done like this:

+  salt project grains.get level
+  project:
+    production

+''NOTE'' Its a convention to keep in an OpenStack project ONLY contain ONE environment level.
+Mixing might cause to confusion and manipulation mistakes.

 == Booting a VM ==